w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students a web page and ask them to identify its regions and to define the appropriate landmarks for users to perceive such regions.
-Assess how students identify page regions and provide mechanisms for people to perceive such regions.
+* Practical &mdash; Give students a web page and ask them to define the appropriate landmarks for users to perceive such regions.
+Assess how students provide mechanisms to perceive such regions.
-* Practical &mdash: Give students examples required form fields and ask them to provide text information and visual cues to indicate that they are required.
+* Practical &mdash: Give students examples of required form fields and ask them to provide text information and visual cues to indicate that they are required.
 Assess how students provide the necessary textual information and visual cues to supplement information.

 {% include excol.html type="end" %}